 Occasionally growers ask about late planting of shorter maturity Spanish peanuts or even shortest maturity Valencia peanuts in the northwest South Plains.
 This interest has expanded to our southern counties and companies have sometimes actively sought late-season contracts for Spanish peanuts.
-Even modest yields can still gross over \$500/acre though peanut market prices are much lower than a few years ago), but keep in mind that input costs (irrigation, seed, fungicide, etc.) are similar to full-season production thus significantly higher than other replant/late plant crops, and these higher input costs contrast with the goal of having low cost catch crops.
+Even modest yields can still gross \$700/ton, keep in mind that input costs (irrigation, seed, fungicide, etc.) are similar to full-season production thus significantly higher than other replant/late plant crops, and these higher input costs contrast with the goal of having low-cost catch crops.

 Although a few individuals have spoken to the contrary, I am averse to Spanish peanuts in a replant production system past May 28 in the northwest South Plains to about June 7 in Dawson and Gaines Cos.
-A significant acreage of Spanish peanuts was planted as late as June 20th in 2003 in Lamb Co., but for the most part yields most often did not reach one ton.
+A significant acreage of Spanish peanuts was planted as late as June 20th in 2003 in Lamb Co. but yields most often did not reach one ton.
 One producer in Lamb Co. reported in 2003 that among 12 different fields his yields declined from near 4,000 lbs./A planted about May 12, to about 1,500 lbs./A ending with planting on June 3.
 Yes, a few individual growers have made 2,500 lbs./A with plantings as late as mid-June, but this is rare, represents risk, and has a strong potential for disappointment.